RicardoG2004/Frotas_2025/Frotas-client-frontend/src/utils/window-utils.md

 ## Overview

 The window communication mechanism allows a parent window to automatically select a newly created item from a child window.
-This is useful for forms where users need to create related entities (like creating an "entidade" from a "proprietario" form).
+This is useful for forms where users need to create related entities (like creating a "rua" from a "localização" form).

 ## How it Works